Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have collected and analyzed some use cases and started documenting them for our project.

-Documented Usecases(Iteration 1) and Prototypes.Took feedback from client regarding functional requirements.
+Documented Usecases(Iteration 1) and Prototypes.Took feedback from client regarding functional requirements.<hr>

+09/23/2024 - <br>